 The second kind of “I’m not going to do this now” nonsense is actually worse.
 It is when we have a task or change or project due much farther into the future.
 Putting it off is easy – too easy – as that nebulous future date or time has little or no impact on the present stresses of life.
 We go merrily upon our way with a sense of security and calm, as we have seemingly countless tomorrows at our disposal.
 In matters of health and security down the road, this brand of procrastination has a cost factor that can literally be life-threatening.

 None of this is good, especially if you are a Christian and your entire life is supposed to be built around walking in Jesus’ footsteps.
 So, what do we do about it?
 The good news is that there are lots of scriptural and practical ways to develop a “do it now” approach.
-Check out our November 5, 2018 podcast, “What can I do Now about Procrastination later?” to tap into the many suggestions and principles available.
+Check out this podcast, “What Can I Do Now About Procrastination Later?” to tap into the many suggestions and principles available.
 We reveal the four strong predictors that bring us to the door of procrastination, and we talk about three simple steps that counteract its effects.
 Then there is the fascinating and important conversation regarding the similarities and differences between applying a patience based approach to our tasks versus procrastination laced escape from them.
 Don’t hesitate – log on now!

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.